 Victor Stitt was convicted in Tennessee for burglary, and Jason Sims was convicted in Arkansas for burglary - each of them enough times that they would qualify for the mandatory minimum sentences for firearm possession.
 Then, once each was caught with firearms, their respective states imposed on them the 15 year minimum sentence.

-However, both the Tennessee burglary definition and the Arkansas burglary definition are a tad broader than the definition the ACCA uses.
+However, the Tennessee burglary definition and the Arkansas burglary definition might be a tad broader than the definition the ACCA uses.

 Tennessee and Arkansas define burglary to include intrusion into a vehicle that is habitable, like a mobile home, in addition to intrusions of buildings or other non-mobile structures.
-The ACCA only counts buildings or other non-mobile structures and specifically excludes vehicles - even vehicles meant to be used as residences.
+The ACCA may not include vehicles.
+It only clearly counts buildings or other non-mobile structures.
+In fact, Stitt and Sims argue, the Supreme Court in Taylor said the ACCA version of burglary specifically excludes vehicles - even vehicles meant to be used as residences.

-You would think you could just look at the defendants’ prior burglary convictions and see whether the had burglarized vehicles or just regular buildings.
-Stitt and Sims had done burglaries of regular structures, so it seems easy to conclude the ACCA definition would apply to their cases.
+This result seems counter to a logical alternative: You would think you could just look at a particular offender's prior burglary convictions and see whether the offender had burglarized vehicles or just regular buildings.
+Stitt and Sims previously had committed burglaries of regular structures, so it seems easy to conclude the ACCA definition would apply to their cases.